Lesona-Systems/source-2-reddit-bot/README.md

 # source-2-reddit-bot

-Monitors reddit.com/r/globaloffensive and returns the first instance of a post with "Source 2" or "source 2" in its title and emails the post title and its URL to the given email address.
+Monitors new posts in the [Counter-Strike: Global Offensive subreddit](www.reddit.com/r/globaloffensive/new) and returns the any posts with "Source 2" or "source 2" in its title and emails the post title and the post URL to the provided Gmail email address.

-Currently running on a RaspberryPi B+.

 Pull requests are welcome.

 **TO DO**

-**Implement hashing to compare previously retrieved post titles to current post titles** **Document cron usage**
+**Document cron usage**
-**Do not send email if returned post titles are unchanged**
-**Return multiple post titles**

-## Usage

-Personal project for gaining experience in scraping Reddit (using PRAW) to look for mentions of "Source 2" in /r/GlobalOffensive's "New" catagory.
-Unfinished.

 ### Installation